 The Lake by Karl Largent was published in paperback by BMI in 1993.
 The cover art depicts a GARPIKE, and was produced by an unknown artist.

-Savaged by actress Victoria Burgoyne was published in paperback by Futura (U.K.) in 1980.
+Savaged by actress Victoria Burgoyne was published in paperback in the UK by Futura in 1980.
 The cover art depicts a HYENA, and was produced by an unknown artist.

 Try as I could, I struggled to find even even one horror cover depicting

-raccoons*.
-I guess they're just not scary enough as far as beasts go (the proof may be in this 1960 cover painting by Lawrence Tyler Dresser for Rutherford Montgomery's novel Weecha The Racoon.
-Cute, eh?).
+a racoon or raccoons.
+I guess they're just not scary enough as far as beasts go.
+The proof may be in this 1960 cover painting by Lawrence Tyler Dresser for Rutherford Montgomery's juvenile novel, Weecha The Racoon.
+Cute, eh?

 BUT, WAIT...